top of page

 Q: Can I use numbing cream?

 A: Because these creams are topical, they work by absorbing into the surface of the skin.
-This can change the quality of the skin tissue, making it a soft like consistency, making it difficult to work with needles.
+This can change the quality of the skin tissue, making it a soft like consistency, and difficult to work with needles.
 If there is sensation and it is absolutely necessary to get you through the tattoo, we are not opposed to it, but will only use our products in house.
-You cannot arrive for your tattoo with any pre-numbing solutions having been used on the skin.
-This can be a denial and reschedule of your appointment.

 Remember, you've been through much worse by now.
 You've got this.
 We've got you.